emicklei/glog/FORK.md

 Additional flags

-- -logstash=false
+	-logstash=false

-	Logs are also written to the Writer that is setup by SetLogstashWriter.
+> Logs are also written to the Writer that is setup by SetLogstashWriter.

-- -logstash.capacity=1000

-	How many messages can be queued for asynchronuous writes.

 Setup the logstash destination

 	glog.SetLogstashWriter(aWriter)

 > Provide an io.Writer to write the JSON representation of log events.
 > This can a file, an UDP connection or any other implementation.